Best Thick Canned Salsa Recipe with Step-by-Step Tutorial

 Our family LOVES salsa – if we don’t eat it everyday, at least I think it’s safe to say we eat it every other day.
-So of course I would want to make our own salsa for canning from the garden tomatoes, peppers, and onions we grow.
-It took a number of years, though, to find a safe salsa recipe that was “the one.”

-Finding a Safe Salsa Recipe to Can
+Finding a Safe Salsa Canning Recipe

 The one thing I learned when teaching myself to can salsa was that in order to use a water-bath canner to make salsa shelf stable, it’s important to use a recipe from a trusted source that uses USDA guidelines.